cwentland0/perform/doc/solver/bound.rst

 Full State Specification Inlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The full state specification boundary condition is applied by setting ``bound_cond_inlet = "fullstate"``.
+This boundary condition is activated by setting ``bound_cond_inlet = "fullstate"`` in ``solver_params.inp``.
 This boundary conditions overspecifies the boundary condition by fixing the inlet ghost cell primitive state.
 This is not a useful boundary condition for unsteady calculations (unless the flow is supersonic), but is mostly useful for testing how an outlet boundary condition responds to perturbations propagating downstream.

 The applicable boundary condition input parameters are as follows: